teepluss/laravel-theme/README.md

 ## Theme Management for Laravel

-Theme is a theme management for Laravel, it is the easiest way to organize your skins, layouts and assets.
+Theme is a theme management for Laravel 5, it is the easiest way to organize your skins, layouts and assets.
 Right now Theme supports PHP, Blade, and Twig.

 ### Installation